 Our immune systems keep us safe from a variety of invaders.
 However, many people are getting ill and even dying from COVID-19 even with fully functioning immunity.
 In some viral illnesses, our immune systems actually appear to work against us.
-Learning how to keep our immune system fully active but not over-active may be the key to successfully managing this and other pandemic viral illness.
+Learning how to keep our immune system fully active but not over-active may be the key to successfully managing this and other viral illnesses.
 New research suggests that the sleep hormone melatonin may play an important role here, as melatonin inhibits inflammasomes that can cause deadly immune reactions such as cytokine storm.

 Cytokine Storm: Your Body’s Last Line of Defense Against Viruses